RicardoGLeal/Flixster/README.md

 * Improve the design
 * Add animations
 * Display an activity with a map showing the theaters that are playing that movie.
-* Forced a Landscape mode in the MovieTrailerActivity.

 ## Video Walkthrough